andyst-dev/get_next_line-42/README.md

 ```

 ## Notes
-This project is not meant to build a standalone executable by itself.
+This project does not build a standalone executable on its own.
-It provides source files to be compiled and used inside a test program or another C project.
+It provides source files meant to be compiled and used inside a test program or another C project.

 ## Learning outcomes
-This project was an introduction to stateful file reading in C.
+This project was my first real introduction to stateful file reading in C.
 It helped build solid foundations in:
 - file descriptor handling
 - buffered reading with `read`